 Liquid Farm ushered in one of the first tasting rooms that lacked a typical centralized tasting bar, replaced with comfortable couches, a barrage of pillows, and a huge butcher block table in the center of the room for a more casual, interactive experience.
 They’ve built a solid reputation on intricate, complex, and sophisticated Chardonnay and Pinot Noir wines, along with a tension-fuelled Mourvèdre-based rosé, and a new second entry-level label called Dandi, which offers remarkable value and stunning expressions of Rhône varieties.

 The main thoroughfare, Grand Ave, is expansive, with plenty of outdoor space, newer nearby hotels and luxury stays (like Fess Parker’s Wine Country Inn right in downtown Los Olivos) and as foot traffic has dipped, there’s never been a better time to visit this part of the Central Coast.
-“It was getting busy up to Independence Day,” says Sparks, but that has fallen off a bit.
+“It was getting busy up to Independence Day,” says James Sparks, winemaker for Liquid Farm, "but that has fallen off a bit.
 “So come support us, wear your mask proudly, and help us contain this as much as possible,” he adds.
 No need, of course, to contain your enthusiasm, so buy with abandon and raise your glass to the good ole days—and better days ahead.